robmathews/search_context/README.md

 ## To install:

 Generate a context (default is in the table search_terms, but you have have multiple contexts if needed.)
+A context can be shared between several different models.

 ```bash
 rails g search_context